fujidaiti/smooth_sheets/README.md

 <div align="center">
   <img width="160" src="https://github.com/fujidaiti/smooth_sheets/assets/68946713/3367d3bc-a895-42be-8154-2f6fc83b30b5"/>
 </div>
 `PagedSheet` manages a stack of pages within a single sheet, enabling navigation between them with transitions.
-It works seamlessly with Flutter's Navigator API (both imperative and declarative, e.g., go_router and auto_route).
+It works seamlessly with Flutter's Navigator API, both imperative (`Navigator.push`) and declarative (go_router, auto_route, etc...).
 Each page is defined using `PagedSheetPage`, which can have its own specific configuration like `initialOffset`, `snapGrid`, or `scrollConfiguration`.
 Transitions between pages default to the application's theme but can be customized per-page.

 See also:
 - [declarative_paged_sheet.dart](https://github.com/fujidaiti/smooth_sheets/blob/main/example/lib/tutorial/declarative_paged_sheet.dart), tutorial using go_router.